boogie-org/boogie/README.md

 ### Z3

-The current test suite assumes version 4.8.4, but earlier and never versions may also work.
+The current test suite assumes version 4.8.4, but earlier and newer versions may also work.

 Option 1: Make sure a Z3 executable called `z3` or `z3.exe` is in your `PATH`